exygy-design/exygy-patterns-standards/README.md

 ##Component Design

 Detail a number of key components.
-* Give attention to the naming conventions of each components, its variants, modifiers and states.
+* Give attention to the naming conventions of each component, its variants, modifiers and states.
 * Use semantic markup wherever possible (html5 tags, class names, etc)
 * Also outline the styles for any descendent elements as needed.
-* Ensure your components responsive and designed with mobile first breakpoints.
+* Ensure your components are responsive and designed with mobile first breakpoints.

 ###Example:
 * Buttons